kgeary/movie-review-db/README.md

 ## Problems Solved:
 - Provide more relevant movie reviews by other users rather than from professional movie critics.
-- Provide a searchable database of movie reviews that can be explored any time, with a clean,uncluttered, responsive interface.
+- Provide a searchable database of movie reviews that can be explored any time,with a clean,uncluttered, responsive interface.

 ## Link to the live website: